 Besides the cupcakes, I offered something for those chocolate lovers (brownies), those nostalgic for a kid friendly treat (Rice Krispies Treats), health nuts (watermelon) and something that gave a pop of color (Jello cups).
 PS.
 My styled party also included twinkies on a paper straw that looked like corn dogs, a common carnival food!

 The red buckets are filled with mini paint cans as weights, floral foam to hold the picks and shredded paper to cover it all up.

 The balloon garland is my go to way to make a big impact without a lot of fuss!
 I use command hooks to hold up this balloon strip material and hand pump the balloons for a fun display that requires no helium!
 Learn how to make them in last year’s post!

 We grabbed our seamlessly endless bucket of sidewalk chalk and put a little message at the end of the driveway, directing people to the backyard.

 I created coordinating drinks signs on all the coolers so everyone could easily find what they were looking for without having to open all 5!

 The backyard was filled with all our DIY games, water table, play house, store bought games, inflatable pools (including this one I picked up for only $23!) and a borrowed bounce house.

 I had planned a slime activity that we didn’t even get to as everyone seems to be entertained all on their own for the 3 hours everyone was playing.

 When it came time to leave, the girls passed out favor containers filled with carnival themed goodies.
-I attached these personalized carnival party favor tags as we mixed and matched some of the contents depending on age or gender.
+I attached these carnival party favor tags as we mixed and matched some of the contents depending on age or gender.